Tax Season Reminders for Impax Funds Investors

-1099-DIV reports taxable dividends and capital gains paid to non-retirement accounts; 1099-B reports redemptions from a non-retirement account and cost basis for covered shares; 1099-R reports redemptions from retirement accounts; 1099-Q reports redemptions from a Coverdell ESA; 5498-ESA reports Coverdell Education Savings Account contributions; and 5498 reports retirement account contributions.
+1099-R reports redemptions from retirement accounts; 1099-Q reports redemptions from a Coverdell Education Savings Account (ESA); 1099-DIV reports taxable dividends and capital gains paid to non-retirement accounts; 1099-B reports redemptions from a non-retirement account and cost basis for covered shares; 5498-ESA reports Coverdell ESA contributions; and 5498 reports retirement account contributions.

 Cost Basis Information